Sammight/ionic2/README.md

-will add a `watchPatterns` propery with the default values to your `ionic.project` file that you can then edit, in addition to the `gulpStartupTasks` property described in the [Using Sass](https://github.com/driftyco/ionic-cli/blob/master/README.md#using-sass) section.
+will add a `watchPatterns` propery with the default values to your `ionic.project` file that you can then edit, in addition to the `gulpStartupTasks` property described in the ,Using Sass , section.

 __Service Proxies:__